Account Permission Management

 - The id of the permission is automatically incremented from 2.

-- When the account is newly created, an Active permission is automatically created, and the address of the account is filled in.
-The default domain value is 1, and only the account address is included in the keys and the weight is 1.
+- When a new account is created, an Active permission is automatically created and the address of the account is filled in it.
+The default threshold value is 1, and the keys only contain the account address and the weight is 1.

 Cost

-- When using a multi-signature transaction, that is, a transaction that includes two or more signatures in the transaction, in addition to the transaction fee, 1TRX is charged.
+- When a transaction requires multiple accounts' signatures, that is, the transaction includes two or more signatures, in addition to the transaction fee, an additional 1TRX will be charged.

 API